docker-mailserver/docker-mailserver/docs/content/config/advanced/kubernetes.md

                 seccompProfile:
                   type: RuntimeDefault

-              # You want to tune this to your needs.
-If you disable ClamAV,
+              # Tune this to your needs.
-              #   you can use less RAM and CPU.
-This becomes important in
+              # If you disable ClamAV, you can use less RAM and CPU.
-              #   case you're low on resources and Kubernetes refuses to
+              # This becomes important in case you're low on resources
-              #   schedule new pods.
+              # and Kubernetes refuses to schedule new pods.
               resources:
                 limits:
                   memory: 4Gi